UjeNeTORT/SquareSolver/README.md

 5. If you want to learn about compilation flags you can use, repeat step 5, but before pressing enter type --help Enjoy math!

-The project was created by Tikhonov Yaroslav in education purposes.
+The project was created by Tikhonov Yaroslav in educational purposes.
 2023.